Mortgage arrears and charges

 - took into account your costs in dealing with accounts in arrears

-But there may be circumstances that make us think it wasn’t fair for you to apply the charge, even though you were entitled to.
-So we’ll also ask the customer about:
+But we may think it wasn’t fair for you to apply the charge, even though you were entitled to.
+That will often be the case where the customer pays what’s been agreed, either under an arrangement or their full monthly payment.

 Case studies